Ulochlaena hirta

-Ulochlaena hirta is a moth of the family Noctuidae first described by Jacob Hübner in 1813.
-It is found in south-eastern Europe and the Mediterranean region, east through Turkey, Iran and the Kopet Dag mountains to the southern Ural.
+Ulochlaena hirta is a species of moth in the family Noctuidae first described by Jacob Hübner in 1813.
+It is found in south-eastern Europe and the Mediterranean region, east through Turkey, Iran and the Kopet Dag mountains to the southern Urals.

 Adults are sexually dimorphic.
 Males have a wingspan of 21–35 mm.
 Females have reduced wings.
 Adults are on wing from mid-October to the end of December in one generation per year.

-The larvae feed on the roots of various grasses.
-Pupation takes place underground.
-The species overwinters as an egg.